TabeaSonnenschein/GenSynthPop/README.md

 ```

-### you can look at the Example_Application_GenSynthPop.R script for an example application of the functions in the package.
+### you can look at the examplescript.R script in the example folder for an application of the functions in the package and example data to run it.

 ## License
 This package is licensed under the MIT License.